akintolahammed/Data-Exfiltration/README.md

 ---

 ### 🧑‍💻 **Next Steps**
-1. Monitor John’s account activity for unusual access or privilege escalation.
+1. Monitor Akintola’s account activity for unusual access or privilege escalation.
 2. Implement DLP (Data Loss Prevention) measures to alert on potential data exfiltration.
 3. Escalate findings to management and recommend a follow-up review of John's device for additional forensic artifacts.